EO’s logo is a symbol of who we are and what we do.

 This isolates the logo from competing elements, such as photography, text or background patterns that may detract attention and lessen the overall impact.
 Using the logo in a consistent manner across all applications helps to both establish and reinforce immediate recognition of our brand.
 The above clear space applies to all versions of the logo.

-To maintain a consistent experience with the logo, please follow the provided guidance when using the logo.
+To maintain a consistent experience with the logo, please follow the provided guidance when using the EO logo and/or your EO chapter logo.

 Don’t remove or change any elements of the logo.